Gigaspaces/xap-docs/site/content/xap/12.2/security/securing-the-transport-layer-using-ssl.markdown

 - Stream-based filter - for a protocol like ZIP.
 This type of filter does not support a handshake phase.
 - Block-based filter - for encryption network filters.
 These filters do support a handshake phase.

-{{% info %}}
+{{% info "Info"%}}
-For now, XAP supports only one communication filter, and this filter is applied to all the connections in the JVM.
+XAP currently supports only one communication filter, and this filter is applied to all the connections in the JVM.
 {{%/info%}}

 # Usage